supadef/cli/README.md

+# supadef ⚡️
-# Official command-line interface for supadef platform ⚡️
+Official command-line interface to the Supadef platform.